 In my view, the most interesting parts of this site are the long comment threads on some articles.

-Here are some of the best examples:
+Here are some of my favorite examples:

 - The personal stories people have shared about sleep paralysis.